 Richard Benz is recovering from heart surgery and wants a web-site that could help him choose the correct bike for him.
 Well we think he has come to the right place, yes here at Bike Cycling Reviews

 Question: I’m recovering from heart surgery, over 50, and new to cycling.
 Can you recommend a site that will help me to understand what to look for and buy the right bike for me?

-The advantage of a Mountain bike or Hybrid is your position, it’s more comfortable and more up-right than on a road race bike position.
-Also the gear change is right at your hands; the tires are also larger and will take any bumps and lumps out of your ride.
+The advantage of a Mountain bike or Hybrid is your position.
+It’s more comfortable and more upright than on a road race bike position.
+Also, the gear change is right at your hands; the tires are also larger and will take any bumps and lumps out of your ride.

-I would also suggest that you buy a pulse monitor as then you can keep track on your training development and distance covered, making it easier to report back to your doctor with what you have been doing.
+I would also suggest that you buy a pulse monitor as then you can keep track of your training development and distance covered, making it easier to report back to your doctor with what you have been doing.

 So, to sum-up look for something comfortable and light with as many gears as you can get, front or full suspension, spend as much as you can afford as the better the bike, the lighter and easier to ride and the more reliable it will be and hopefully more enjoyable to ride.